djienne/ASTER_HFT_Market_Making/README.md

 # Aster Finance DEX Market Making strategy with Python

-A simple Python high frequency market making bot for the Aster Finance DEX platform using websockets and Rest API calls.
+A Python market making bot for the Aster Finance DEX platform using websockets and Rest API calls.

 Referral link to support this work: [https://www.asterdex.com/en/referral/164f81](https://www.asterdex.com/en/referral/164f81) .
 Earn 10% rebate on fees (I put maximum for you).

 **How it works**: The bot performs "ping-pong" trading by placing buy and sell limit orders around the current market mid-price using a fraction of your available capital in the perpetual futures account.
 When one order fills (with a significant amount), it immediately places a new order on the opposite side to capture the spread.
-Defaults to +-0.6% bid-ask spreads.
+Calculates dynamic bid-ask spread based on order-flow, and uses market trend identification to go short or long.

 ## Quick Start